-Why Keeping a Journal is Essential in a Personal Injury Claim
+How Keeping a Journal Can Help Your Personal Injury Claim

 Learn the specifics about keeping a journal and what it should contain.
 For help with your personal injury claim, schedule a free, no obligation consultation with our Phoenix personal injury attorneys now.

 What is a Personal Injury Journal?

 A personal injury journal is a log kept by you recording all the ways your injury has impacted your life.
 All information regarding your experiences is kept in one place for your attorney.
 Keep your personal injury journal in a notebook or on a calendar.